Beating Bad Breath

 What Causes Bad Breath?

-Studies show that about 80% of bad breath comes from an oral source.
+Studies show that about 80 percent of bad breath comes from an oral source.
 For instance, cavities or gum disease can lead to bad breath, as can tonsils that have trapped food particles; cracked fillings, and less-than-clean dentures.

 Several internal medical conditions also can cause your breath to go downhill fast.
 They include diabetes, liver disease, respiratory tract infections, and chronic bronchitis.
 You’ll want to see your doctor to rule out things like acid reflux, postnasal drip, and other causes of chronic dry mouth (xerostomia).